esentio/Yamo/README.md

 #### Limiting number of returned rows

-You can constrain the number of rows returned by a query with a `Limit` method.
+You can constrain the number of rows returned by the query with a `Limit` method.
 You can specify number of returned rows as well as offset.

 ````c#
 using (var db = CreateContext())